Go to the top

 Spotlight

+Building Coalitions in Europe and the World.
 The Russian invasion of Ukraine has led to tectonic shifts in international relations.
-On 9 March 2023, Jörg Kukies, Secretary of State at the German Federal Chancellery discussed the effort to tackle the challenges raised or intensified by this war of aggression with us.
-The event was hosted by Sciences Po’s Paris School of International Affairs, with moderation by Arancha González Laya, Dean of Sciences Po PSIA and introduction by Johannes Lindner, Director of the Jacques Delors Centre.
+On 9 March 2023, Jörg Kukies, Secretary of State at the German Federal Chancellery, discussed the effort to tackle the challenges raised or intensified by this war of aggression with us.
+The event was hosted by Sciences Po’s Paris School of International Affairs, with moderation by Arancha González Laya, Dean of PSIA and introduction by Johannes Lindner, Co-Director of the Jacques Delors Centre.
+[More impressions here]

 September 2023

-On September 12, 2023, at the historic Paulskirche in Frankfurt, we commemorated the 175th anniversary of the 1848 revolutions with discussions on their legacy and implications for the European Union today.
-Featuring high-level speakers, the event included two main panels: “Between European Democracy and the Nation State: How Do We Move Forward?” with Dr. Katarina Barley, Pervenche Berès, Dr. Norbert Röttgen, and Charles Sitzenstuhl, moderated by Dr. Johannes Lindner, and “Before National Conceptions: How European Were the Revolutions of 1848?” with Dr. Alexandra Bleyer, Dr. Jörg Bong, and Prof. Dr. Quentin Deluermoz, moderated by Dr. Nils Minkmar.
+European Democracy – 1848 and Today.
+On 12 September 2023 at the historic Paulskirche in Frankfurt, we commemorated the 175th anniversary of the 1848 revolutions with discussions on their legacy and implications for the European Union today.
+Featuring high-level speakers, the event included two main panels, titled: “Between European Democracy and the Nation State: How Do We Move Forward?” and “Before National Conceptions: How European Were the Revolutions of 1848?”.
+[More impressions here]

 June 2022

-On Monday, June 27th 2022, the Franco-German Dialogue annual summer event took place in a hybrid format for the first time.
-High-level guest speakers from the Political and Academic spheres came together to discuss the future of the European Union in the context of an energy crisis, but also at a time when the concept European Sovereignty is challenged.
+European Sovereignty in a New Era: Franco-German Perspectives.
+On 22 June 2022, the Franco-German Dialogue annual summer event took place in a hybrid format for the first time.
+High-level guest speakers from the political and academic spheres came together to discuss the future of the European Union in the context of an energy crisis, but also at a time when the concept European sovereignty is challenged.
 French and German high-ranking representatives exchanged views on matters of energy, sovereignty, cooperation and security within the EU.
+[More impressions here]

 June 2021

-The climate crisis is making its way into the political discourse, thereby sparing almost no field.
-In order to meet the challenges the climate crisis raises, innovative and transnational solutions are more than ever needed.
-In this regard, “Research meets Politics” provided a Franco-German platform to discuss the decarbonization of the economy, the growing security risks linked to climate change as well as topics regarding green finance.
-Which scientific proposals can address these issues, and how do policymakers respond to them?
+A Franco-German Response to the Climate Crisis?
+The climate crisis is making its way into the political discourse, sparing almost no field.
+To meet these challenges, innovative and transnational solutions are more than ever needed.
+To this end, we provided a Franco-German platform to discuss the decarbonisation of the economy, the growing security risks linked to climate change, as well as topics regarding green finance.
+Which scientific proposals can address these issues and how do policymakers respond to them?
 How will France and Germany meet these challenges?
-Finally, how can these two countries move forward and, together, contribute to a European model for a transition to climate neutrality?
+And how can both countries move forward and together contribute to a European model for a transition to climate neutrality?
+[More impressions here]

 June 2020